zcombinatorio/programs/CLIENT_SPEC.md

   X-API-Key: your-api-key

 {
-  daoId: number;              // Your DAO ID
+  daoId: number;              // The DAO to create proposal for

   // Proposal config
   length: number;             // Duration in seconds (e.g., 604800 = 7 days)